Interacting partially directed self avoiding walk. From phase transition to the geometry of the collapsed phase: Introduction

 \subsection{Relationship to earlier work}

 The IPDSAW and its continuous versions have attracted a lot of attention from \emph{physicists} until very recently (see for instance \cite{BDL09} or \cite{HST13}).
 The main method that has been employed to investigate the IPDSAW involves combinatorial techniques (see \cite{BGW92}, \cite{OPB93} or more recently \cite{OP07}).
-To be more specific, this method consists in providing an analytic expression of the generating function $G(z)=\sum_{L=1}^\infty Z_{L,\beta}^\mathsf{m}z^L$ whose radius of convergence $R$ satisfies $f^\mathsf{m}=-\log R$.
+To be more specific, this method consists in providing an analytic expression of the generating function $G(z)=\sum_{L=1}^\infty Z_{L,\beta} z^L$ whose radius of convergence $R$ satisfies $f=-\log R$.
 For a detailed version of the computations, we refer to \cite[p.~371--375]{CHP12}.

-The computation of the generating function $G$ allows us to determine the exact value of $\beta_c^\mm$ and to predict the behavior of the free energy close to criticality.
+The computation of the generating function $G$ allows us to determine the exact value of $\beta_c$ and to predict the behavior of the free energy close to criticality.
 However, the analytic expression of $G$ is very complicated and only gives an indirect access to the free energy.
-Furthermore, this combinatorial method does not allow to study a non ballistic observable, for instance, inside the collapsed phase, the horizontal extension is of order $\sqrt{L}$ and this can not be proven by such method.
+Furthermore, this combinatorial method does not allow to study an observable which does not grow like $L$, for instance, inside the collapsed phase, the horizontal extension is of order $\sqrt{L}$ and this can not be proven by such method.

 \emph{A new approach} has been developed in \cite{NGP13} to work with the partition function directly.
 With the help of an algebraic manipulation of the Hamiltonian, that will be described in Section \ref{sec:rep}, it is indeed possible to rewrite the partition function in \eqref{pff} under the form